Mature Masculine

 The Flame and the Shadows

 When Allegiance to the Flame is balanced, the Magician listens deeply to his inner sense of truth.
-He welcomes guidance but keeps his discernment alive, weighing outside advice against his honest experience, even when it costs comfort.
+He welcomes guidance but keeps his discernment alive, weighing outside advice against honest experience, even when it costs comfort.

 Cultivating Allegiance to the Flame

-Let it change us: Real allegiance shows in how we live, not just how we feel.
+Let it change us: Real allegiance shows in how we live, not how we feel.
 Let the flame shape our choices, relationships, and commitments.

 Inquiry